Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction

 The pattern tracks training data coverage rather than algorithmic properties: LiNGAM has the most extensive benchmark literature and is the only algorithm where Claude's synthetic performance collapses, while NOTEARS, which is newer and less documented, shows the largest synthetic boost.
-This dissociation, where collapse occurs precisely where benchmark literature is richest and stability where it is sparse, makes explanations based on algorithmic properties unlikely and implicates retrieval of memorized statistics.
+This dissociation, where collapse occurs precisely where benchmark literature is richest and stability where it is sparse, makes explanations based on algorithmic properties unlikely and favors retrieval of memorized statistics as the explanation.